Overview

 Candidate actions can then be projected from that perceived state into explicit future-facing strategy artifacts:

-Teleology and utility/ranking are now implemented as model and game extensions:
+Teleology, utility/ranking, and multi-actor game structures are now implemented as model and game extensions:

 For server-authoritative setups, mutations can be routed through: